mottaquikarim/PYTH2/src/Lectures_class2/Lecture2.md

 ## Objectives

+1. Review basic data types
+2. Learn how to convert data into different types
-1. Use comparison and equality operators to evaluate and compare statementsbasis by engineers and project/product managers on the job.
+3. Use operators to evaluate data comparisons and logic
-2. Use if/elif/else conditionals to achieve control flow.
+4. Use if/elif/else conditionals to manage control flow.

 ## Agenda